sky-map-team/stardroid/designdocs/ephemeris.md

 This code is complex and easy to break.
 We'll need some smoke tests at a high level in the API to make sure we don't break anything when messing up the internals.
 `PlanetTest` and `RaDecTest` have some great examples.

+## Efficiency

+Currently positions are only updated at certain granularities that depend on the object in question.
+On the other hand, some calculations (like calculating the orbital elements) probably only need to be calculated once per user session (unless time travelling, perhaps).
+Is the extra complication justified on modern phones?
+Some kind of profiling would help here.

+## Clean up the code
+    * Separate general linear algebra classes from astronomy specific ones
+    * Data holder classes like RaDec are doing too much.
+It's OK for them to have helper methods specific to their purpose (e.g. conversion functions) but they shouldn't be calculating planetary positions!
+    * A cleaner high-level API to position calculation
+    * Separation of sun-orbiting objects and earth-orbiting objects.